2025 Season Passes now available! Learn More

 We don’t have sailboats for rental, but they are available to Season Pass holders!
 A season pass holder may attend our sailing clinics, or pass a basic checkout to show us that they know how to sail.

-Water, sunblock, hat, sunglasses, and clothes that you don’t mind getting wet, etc.
+Water, sunblock, hat, sunglasses, and clothes that you don’t mind getting wet, etc. We also have many of these items and more available for sale onsite.

 We want everyone to love boating as much as we do.
 We only ask that:

 Absolutely!
 Wearing a life jacket when you use our equipment is one of those things we won’t budge on.
-But we’ll give you one that fits perfectly, and our team will help you however they can with putting it on, checking the zippers, and making sure your it’s safe and you’re snug as a bug!
+But we’ll give you one that fits perfectly, and our team will help you however they can with putting it on, checking the zippers, and making sure it’s safe and you’re snug as a bug!

 If you are in a kayak, canoe, or pedal boat – absolutely!
 But if you’re in a sailboat, there is no landing for you.
 It can damage the hull, and we want to make sure you stay safe and the boat stays in good condition for the next person to enjoy!